Elk Mountain Ski Resort Rating

-Elk Mountain Ski Resort in Union Dale (PA) offers the best beginner through expert skiing in the Endless Mountains.
+Elk Mountain Ski Resort in Union Dale, northeastern Pennsylvania, offers the best beginner through expert skiing in the Endless Mountains.
 Reliable snow, colder temperatures, 1,000 feet vertical and a relaxed classic ski experience sets Elk Mountain apart as one of the best resorts in Pennsylvania.

 Elk Mountain offers a New England style ski experience in northeastern Pennsylvania.
-With a 1,000' vertical drop and the highest summit elevation of any ski resort in eastern Pennsylvania, Elk Mountain's stats tell a big part of the story.
+With a 1,000 feet vertical drop and the highest summit elevation of any ski resort in eastern Pennsylvania, Elk Mountain’s stats tell a big part of the story.
 Consistent snow (about 25% more than its Pocono competitors) and colder temperatures translate into better surface conditions.
-However, what truly sets Elk Mountain apart as one of the best resort in Pennsylvania is its relaxed, classic ski experience.
+However, what truly sets Elk Mountain apart as one of the best resorts in Pennsylvania is its relaxed, classic ski experience.

 Skiing in the Poconos is certainly a popular passtime for skiers from New Jersey and Pennsylvania.
 Busses full of schoolchildren, ski clubs, and families arrive en masse on weekend mornings.
 While Elk Mountain still gets a share of busses, the crowds there are a small fraction of what they would be at places like Camelback, Shawnee or Jack Frost.